This is my review of the Salomon Speedcross 5 and 3, after walking the Camino Frances starting from Saint-Jean-Pied-de-Port in the 5 version. Read on.

 The sole makes use of Contra Grip technology, more about that down below.
 And the material on top is a mixture of solid and mesh synthetic material.
 This makes it so that the shoes are quick to dry and do a good job of getting your feet to breathe more.
 You will notice that as you put them away soaking wet in the evening that in the morning there will be a good chance that there going to be dry again.

-Insoles are your standard Salomon Ortholite ones, and do the job of cushioning your feet from the rough finished sole.
+Insoles are your standard Salomon Ortholite ones and do the job of cushioning your feet from the roughly finished sole.
 If you want to upgrade them I recommend going for the blue SuperFeet insoles.
 Those are a great option if you need a bit more than the standard Ortholite insole.

-Weight is of course lighter than your standard hiking boots, coming in on 320 grams depending on size.
-Combine them with flip flops or sandals and you have a nice and light combination for on trail.
+Weight is of course lighter than your standard hiking boots, coming in at 320 grams depending on size.
+Combine them with flip flops or sandals and you have a nice and light combination for on-trail.
 You really don’t need anything else on the Camino in my opinion.
 Or other hikes for that matter.

-One of the more practical and interesting things about the Salomon Speedcross and Salomon in general is that they often use the QuickLace system instead of standard laces.
-This makes for a great way to quickly lace your hiking shoes, and will make it so that you are always the first to be ready to leave.
+One of the more practical and interesting things about the Salomon Speedcross and Salomon, in general, is that they often use the QuickLace system instead of standard laces.
+This makes for a great way to quickly lace your hiking shoes and will make it so that you are always the first to be ready to leave.
 At least it was for me.
-Some might think that the system impedes on you ability to tighten your shoes in different places or that they will break faster.
-In my use across several Salomon shoes this has not been my experience.
-And never once had the urge to change them out for regular shoe laces.
+Some might think that the system impedes your ability to tighten your shoes in different places or that they will break faster.
+In my use across several Salomon shoes, this has not been my experience.
+And never once had the urge to change them out for regular shoelaces.